walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 13. A window will appear prompting for a list of Hyper-V hosts.
 Enter the Hyper-V hostname, **SmartHotelHost**.
 Then select **Validate**.

-    > **Note:** The Hyper-V host must be specified using a hostname, and that hostname must resolve to the IP address of the host.
+    > **Note**: The Hyper-V host must be specified using a hostname, and that hostname must resolve to the IP address of the host.
 The Hyper-V host cannot be specified using an IP address directly.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the button to add Hyper-V hosts.](images/Exercise1/appliance-config-7.png)